reactjs/react.dev/beta/src/pages/learn/using-functions-in-effects.md

 };
 ```

 The first thing you will encounter is a warning telling you that `useEffect` has a missing dependency `getFetchUrl`.
 That's because our Effect depends on it but it is not specified in the deps array.

-If we do not include it, the Effect will not re-run when `query` changes but If we include it, we will run into a problem since our Effect now depends on `getFetchUrl` which is different in each render casuing an infinite loop.
+If we do not include it, the Effect will not re-run when `query` changes but If we include it, we will run into a problem since our Effect now depends on `getFetchUrl` which is different in each render because on each render our component runs again, therefore, the `getFetchUrl` get created again every render, so including it in the deps array will cause an infinite loop.

 ```js {4-7,11}
 const SearchPage = () => {